 You may wonder why!

 If your monitor is not calibrated, it will not display the correct or standard colors, thereby making your images look different on other screens and when printing.
-Your white balance could look off making your image look cold or warm and for example, your pinks could look orange or green in color and your reds could look orange and so on.
+Your white balance could look off, making your image look cold or warm and for example, your pinks could look orange or green in color, and your reds could look orange, and so on.

-What happens during the calibration process?
+What happens during the calibration process for fine art photography?

 Adjustments are made for color balance, saturation, contrast, brightness, etc. It is recommended this is done at least once a month.

 The next step towards preparing your image for printing will be to understand the basics of color management.
-Colour management is the way you maintain consistency of colors, between all devices in the whole process – that is, from your original image to the image that is printed.
+Colour management is the way you maintain consistency of colors between all devices in the whole process – that is, from your original image to the image that is printed.

-Don’t be intimidated by this – to be honest, there are basically two critical components that you need to consider when it comes to color management.
+Don’t be intimidated by this – to be honest, there are two critical components that you need to consider when it comes to color management.

 - Similarly, printer profiles let you see what exactly you will get when printed.

-Different printers, inks and paper combinations will produce different print results.
+Different printers, inks, and paper combinations will produce different print results.
 A specific profile will need to be created for the specific ink, printer and paper combination that will be used to print an image.
 It is the profile that will help you to evaluate the type of paper you will be using to print a particular image.

 When you are printing your image, you need all the colors possible in your image to be reproduced in the print.
 So it is better to use the ProPhoto RGB color space as it has the widest color gamut and in order to achieve its full potential, it requires a 16-bit file.
 The problem is that very few printers can reproduce all these colors and hence Adobe RGB is the most commonly used color space.

-Printer or printing profiles often called ICC profiles are files or profiles that determine how colors will be printed for a particular combination of printer and paper.
+Printer or printing profiles, often called ICC profiles are files or profiles that determine how colors will be printed for a particular combination of printer and paper.
 If you have a printer, the ICC profiles for the printer and its recommended papers will be installed while installing the printer driver.
 Usually, print labs let you download them for free and so do the print paper manufacturers.
 You can download the one that is for your printer and paper combination.

-If you will be using professional printing services, you do not need to worry about printer profiles as the print service specialist will get that part done for you.
+If you will be using professional printing services, you do not need to worry about printer profiles, as the print service specialist will get that part done for you.
 However, you need to make sure that your monitor is calibrated so that you get a print of what you exactly have on screen.

 Once you are sure that your screen is calibrated and have a basic understanding of color management, you will now need to get your image ready for printing.
 Here is what you need to do to get the best results.

-Setting up Screen Brightness:
+Setting Up Screen Brightness:

 What you need to know about brightness in printed images is, they will never look the same like what you see on the screen.
 This is because your screen emits or transmits light – it is backlit, whereas your print reflects light and hence both cannot display the same brightness.